smpetersgithub/AdvancedSQLPuzzles/Database Articles/Behavior Of Nulls/readme.md

 --------------------------------------------------------
 **CHECK CONSTRAINTS**

-Let's start by creating a new table with the constraints to demonstrate' CHECK CONSTRAINTS'.
+A check constraint on a table column will still allow for the insertion of NULL markers.

 The below insert does not error and allows the operation to occur.

 ```sql
 DROP TABLE IF EXISTS ##CheckConstraints;